-Knowledge and understanding
+Knowledge and Understanding

-- 1. Demonstrate and critically reflect on the knowledge and skills necessary to work effectively with individuals requiring health and social care services - 2.
-Respect the rights and promote the interests, dignity and independence of service users and carers whilst protecting them from danger or harm
+LO no. On successful completion of the named award, students will be able to: Module Code/s Award 1.
+Demonstrate and critically reflect on the knowledge and skills necessary to work effectively with individuals requiring access to health and social care services FDHS2203 Foundation Degree 2.
+Respect the rights and promote the interests, dignity and independence of service users and carers whilst protecting them from danger or harm FDHS1209 FDHS1210 Foundation Degree/ Certificate in Higher Education